respawn-app/FlowMVI/README.md

 * Fully async and parallel business logic - with no manual thread synchronization required!
 * Automatically recover from any errors and avoid runtime crashes with one line of code
-* Build fully-multiplatform business logic with pluggable UI
 * Create compile-time safe state machines with a readable DSL.
 Forget about `state as? ...` casts
-* Automatic platform-independent system lifecycle handling with hooks on subscription
+* Automatic platform-independent system lifecycle handling
+* Build fully-multiplatform business logic with pluggable UI
 * Restartable, reusable stores with no external dependencies or dedicated lifecycles.
 * Compress, persist, and restore state automatically with a single line of code - on any platform
 * Out of the box debugging, logging, testing and long-running task management support